-Glass-filled Nylon is a great 3D printing material that allows complex and resistant models.
+Nylon 3200 Glass-filled (glass-filled nylon) is a great 3D printing material that allows complex and resistant models.
 It is durable and strong that's why it perfectly fits technical uses.
-Glass-filled nylon is used in many industries such as the automotive industry.
+Nylon 3200 Glass-filled (glass-filled nylon) is used in many industries such as the automotive industry.
 It can be placed near engines and used for parts that require a lot of stresses and loads.

 Complex models can be realized in glass-filled nylon, just as enclosed volumes.
-However, the surface of the glass filled nylon 3D printed objects is limited to 100 µm that means fine details will not be optimally printed.
-Glass-filled nylon is indeed an engineering material that is used for technical parts that require particular stiffness, high heat distortion temperature and low abrasive wear.
+However, t he surface of the glass-filled polyamide 3D printed objects is limited to 100 µm that means fine details will not be optimally printed.
+Nylon 3200 Glass-filled (glass-filled nylon) is indeed an engineering material that is used for technical parts that require particular stiffness, high heat distortion temperature and low abrasive wear.